pulumi/pulumi-hugo/themes/default/content/blog/deploy-aws-static-website-with-yaml/index.md

 ## More Pulumi Advantages

 We’ve already seen how much Pulumi simplifies creating a website.
 Pulumi also keeps track of any changes you make to any of the website files.
 It makes those changes the next time you run `pulumi up`.
 Here’s an example screenshot.
-The changes are marked in the Plan column.
+The changes are marked in the **Plan** column.

 ![Preview of resource changes](preview-resource-changes.png)

 If you simply want to take an inventory of what’s changed, you can run `pulumi up` and not proceed with the confirmation.
 Alternatively, you can run `pulumi preview`.

-If you want to take down a site, run `pulumi destroy`.
+If you want to take down the site, run `pulumi destroy`.
 Pulumi marks all the resources for deletion.
 It first previews the changes and, if you confirm, removes them from your AWS account.
 You don’t have to worry that you’ll forget to remove some resource and continue to pay for it.
 Here’s an example of what you’d see if you ran `pulumi destroy` on your AWS S3 static website.

 ![Preview of resources to destroy](react-simple-destroy.png)